jotask/CS22510Assignment/README.md

 Set how many sensors the robot is going to have.
 Example: `-sensors=3` set the robot is going to have only 3 sensors build in.

 `-dWidth`
 Set the screen width.
-Example `-dWidth=250` set the width of the scren to 250 pixels width
+Example `-dWidth=250` set the width of the screen to 250 pixels width

 `-dHeight`
 Set the screen height.
-Example `-dHeight=250` set the height of the scren to 250 pixels height
+Example `-dHeight=250` set the height of the screen to 250 pixels height

 `-cellsize`
 Set the size of the cell for the world.
-Example `-cellsize=0.75` set the cellsize to be 0.75 meters
+Example `-cellsize=0.75` set the cell size to 0.75 meters

 `-wWidth`
 Set the world width.
 Example `-wWidth=25` set the world width to 25.
-The world have 25 cell width
+The world has 25 cells on the x-axis.

-`-wWidth`
+`-wHeight`
 Set the world height.
 Example `-wHeight=25` set the world height to 25.
-The world have 25 cell height
+The world has 25 cells on the y-axis.

 If any argument has been passed to the program.
 They have the following default values.
 > Debug is disabled

-> Does not make a screen shot for each step on the simulation
+> Does not make a screenshot for each step in the simulation

 > The delay is 1 seconds